Canóvanas, Puerto Rico: Sports

 Although Canóvanas has no professional sports team currently active, several of its past teams have been notable.
 Traditionally, local sports teams bear the nickname of "Indios".
 The Indios de Canóvanas, of the Baloncesto Superior Nacional, won the championship two years in a row (1983–1984) and reached the finals in 1988.
 Guard Angelo Cruz and center Ramón Ramos were two of the key players of the team during that era.
 However, the team disappeared during the 1990s.
 There have been movements to reestablish the team, but they've been unsuccessful.

 The Indias of Canóvanas team, from the Liga de Voleibol Superior Femenino, also won a number of championships.

 Canóvanas is also the location of Hipódromo Camarero, Puerto Rico's only horse racetrack.
 The track, which was formerly named El Nuevo Comandante was established in 1976.

 Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
-The current mayor of Canóvanas is Lornna Soto, of the New Progressive Party (PNP).
+The current mayor of Canóvanas is Lornna Soto, of the New Progressive Party (PNP), who was first elected in the 2012 Puerto Rican General Election.
 She is the daughter of long-serving former Mayor Jose "Chemo" Soto, who distinguished himself for his eccentricities in clothing, and for successfully using the urban legend of the Chupacabra to promote the city.
 His daughter, Lornna, also served as a member of the Senate of Puerto Rico from 2004 to 2013.

 The city belongs to the Puerto Rico Senatorial district VIII, which is represented by two Senators.
-In 2012, Pedro A. Rodríguez and Luis Daniel Rivera were elected as District Senators.
-Representatives Javier Aponte Dalmau (District 38) and Ángel Bulerín (District 37) represent different regions of Canóvanas in the House of Representatives.
+In 2024, Marissa Jiménez and Héctor Joaquín Sánchez Álvarez were elected as District Senators.
+Representatives Wanda Del Valle Correa (District 38) and Carmen Medina Calderón (District 37) represent different regions of Canóvanas in the House of Representatives.